intel/llvm/sycl/doc/EnvironmentVariables.md

 ## Debugging variables for DPC++ Runtime

-**Warning:** <span style="color:red">the environment variables described below are used for development and debugging of DPC++ compiler and runtime.
+:warning: **Warning:** <span style="color:red">the environment variables described below are used for development and debugging of DPC++ compiler and runtime.
 Their semantics are subject to change.
 Do not rely on these variables in production code.</span>

 | Environment variable | Values | Description |
 | -------------------- | ------ | ----------- |